TofuPilotTofuPilot

 expected_value: 2.0

-You can set the measurement value as a numeric array:
+You set the measurement value and aggregation values from Python:

 import time